“Her drafting is fantastic and she turns papers around very quickly.”

 - Katherine carries out work for the Caravana UK Lawyers Group, an NGO which tackles abuse experienced by lawyers and human rights defenders in Colombia.
 In the summer of 2016 she was selected by the Caravana to participate in its 2016 fact-finding mission to Colombia.
 The Caravana’s report of this visit, entitled “The search for peace with justice and human rights in Colombia” is available here.

-- She recently drafted an intervention (as a junior) on behalf of the Caravana in a challenge to Colombian legislation which imposes an absolute prohibition access by the public to information held by the intelligence services.
-The intervention focussed on the relevant human rights standards under Articles 8 and 10 of the ECHR: available here.
+- She drafted an intervention (as a junior) on behalf of the Caravana in a challenge to Colombian legislation which imposes an absolute prohibition access by the public to information held by the intelligence services.
+The intervention focused on the relevant human rights standards under Articles 8 and 10 of the ECHR: available here.